 Living WELL with Diabetes and Prediabetes

-The Certified Diabetes Educators at Ministry Diabetes Services are providing classes that inform…that promote healthy living.
+The Diabetes Educators at Ministry Diabetes Services are providing an ADA recognized Diabetes program with classes that inform…that promote healthy living.

-2012 Classes being offered to help INFORM and INSPIRE you to make good nutrition and self-management choices that promote healthy living.
+Classes are offered to help INFORM and INSPIRE you to make good nutrition and self-management choices that promote healthy living.
 To register for classes, please call NSMC at 746-0510.

 Offering Classes in: